 VAT REGISTRATION IN BELGIUM

-When do you need to register for VAT in Belgium?
+When do you have to register for VAT?

-Your company will need to submit the following documents together with duly completed and signed application forms:
+In particular, your company will need to submit the following documents:

-- VAT registration form(s) completed in the language of the country
+- The VAT registration form(s) completed in the language of the country

 - A certificate of VAT liability

 - Power of attorney (if using a fiscal agent)

 - Proof of activity on the territory of the country concerned: a contract, an order form, etc.

 The Belgian tax authorities may require some of these documents to be translated into French or Dutch.

 How long does it take to get a VAT number?